-- Insights and understanding of the range of emotions you may feel during pregnancy and early parenthood;
+- Insights and understanding of the range of emotions you may feel during pregnancy and early parenthood

-- Useful and practical strategies to support and maintain your emotional wellbeing, including how to get help for yourself or someone you know who may be struggling;
+- Useful and practical strategies to support and maintain your emotional wellbeing, including how to get help for yourself or someone you know who may be struggling

-Just some of the many topics covered include body image, changing friendships, managing advice and expectations for birth and parenthood, mummy guilt, ante/postnatal depression and anxiety, stress, self-care and shifting identities.
+Some of the many topics covered include body image, changing friendships, managing advice and expectations for birth and parenthood, mummy guilt, ante/postnatal depression and anxiety, stress, self-care and shifting identities.

 Who is responsible for Ready to COPE's content?

-What should I do if things change during my pregnancy?
+What if things change during my pregnancy?

-How can I get in touch about Ready to COPE?
+How can I contact COPE about Ready to COPE?

 Do you have feedback, ideas or suggestions about Ready to COPE?
 Would you like to discuss a partnership proposal?
 Get in touch by emailing us at email@example.com.